 These are great ways for your bookers to remember you, book again and tell their friends about you.

-Now that you've set up your booking forms, it's good to make sure your email list is tidy before sending out any communication.
+Now that you've set up your booking forms, ensuring your email list is tidy before sending out any communication is good.
 Bookwhen is pretty good at identifying an invalid email address, so all you need to do is filter your Customer list to display the invalid email addresses:

 You'll see some apparent typos that you can fix right away.
 For others, you might want to check with the booker before updating.

-If you're unable to change an email address, it may be due to GDPR restrictions.
-In such cases, please get in touch with the support team either via live chat or email at email@example.com.
+If you cannot change an email address, it may be due to GDPR restrictions.
+In such cases, please contact the support team via live chat or email at email@example.com.

 There are lots of ways to go about engaging with your bookers.
-You might want to reward your regular bookers or target those who've not come to a class in a while.
-Or perhaps you've got a big event coming up that everyone needs to know about?
+You might want to reward your regular bookers or target those who've not attended a class in a while.
+Or perhaps you've got a big event everyone needs to know about?

 Customers who have agreed to be contacted and those with confirmed email addresses (the system has identified these as correct based on successful email delivery).